aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/01-implemention/01-plugin-types.md

 Upgradebility and the deployment method of a plugin contract go hand in hand.

-The motivation to upgrade smart contracts is nicely summarized by OpenZepplin:
+The motivation behind upgrading smart contracts is nicely summarized by OpenZepplin:

 > Smart contracts in Ethereum are immutable by default.
 Once you create them there is no way to alter them, effectively acting as an unbreakable contract among participants.
 >